jemysh007/jemysh007/Deploy-Laravel-App-on-Ubuntu-Apache.md

-# Deploy Laravel Project on Ubuntu Server with Apache2, PM2, SSL, and `yourdomain.in` Domain
+# Deploy Laravel Project on Ubuntu Server with Apache2, SSL, and `yourdomain.in` Domain

-This guide explains how to set up a Laravel project on an Ubuntu server, configure Apache2 as a reverse proxy, set up SSL using Let's Encrypt, and use PM2 for managing the Laravel queue or background tasks.
+This guide explains how to set up a Laravel project on an Ubuntu server, configure Apache2 as a reverse proxy, set up SSL using Let's Encrypt.
 The domain **yourdomain.in** will be used to access the application, and the application will be served securely over HTTPS.

 ## Prerequisites